OSU-STARLAB/CROSS-mini/doc/slides/slides.md

 ## How did I get results?

-- Wrote accelerator in SystemC HLS
+- Wrote accelerator in Verilog
-- Wrote driver and library in Python
+- Simulate performance with Xilinx Vivado
 - Compare simulated performance to software
-- Baseline is PyData *sparse* library
+- Baseline is PyTorch and Tensorflow

 ::: notes

-- SystemC is for making new architectures
-- *Sparse* has similar formats, supports high-order
+- Used the best unstructured sparsity options available

 :::

 ## How did it do?

 - Linear time complexity as expected
-- (add something)
+- Believable speedup over existing tools
+- Reasonable clock speed and area

 ::: notes